This is an Ultralight Backpacking Gear List that will enable anyone to cut their base weight down to a very lightweight 10lb / 4.5kg or less.

 Read more: Best Hiking Gloves

 When making the jump to ultralight backpacking you will not need a big heavy three-layer rain jacket.
-An ultralight rain jacket with the option of pit zips to vent heat like the Enlightened Equipment Visp is perfect.
+An ultralight rain jacket with pit zips to vent heat like the Zpacks Vertice is perfect.
 Being so light and thin it also works well as a windbreaker on those cold mornings and can also be worn to bed to assist with insulation (yes, it works).

 Outdoor Research Helium